-Where a low-level concern relates to the head teacher, the concern should be reported to the chair of governors.
+Where a low-level concern relates to the Executive Head teacher, the concern should be reported to the chair of governors.

-Where a low-level concern relates to a person employed by a supply agency or a contractor to work in the school, staff will also be required to report this to the head teacher, who will, in turn, inform the employer of the subject of the concern.
+Where a low-level concern relates to a person employed by a supply agency or a contractor to work in the school, staff will also be required to report this to the Executive Head teacher, who will, in turn, inform the employer of the subject of the concern.

-When concerns are reported the head teacher will evaluate whether additional training would be beneficial for any staff members exhibiting concerning behaviour, or the staff as a whole where low-level concerning behaviour is seen more widely.
-All concerns reported to the head teacher will be documented in line with the Records
+When concerns are reported the Executive Head teacher will evaluate whether additional training would be beneficial for any staff members exhibiting concerning behaviour, or the staff as a whole where low-level concerning behaviour is seen more widely.
+All concerns reported to the Executive Head teacher will be documented in line with the

+Records